Most Common Questions

 Buying your first home is one of life’s biggest milestones.
 It’s exciting – but it can also feel overwhelming, especially with so many questions running through your mind.

-1. Calculate Your Debt-to-Income Ratio (DTI).
+1. Calculate Your Debt-to-Income Ratio (DTI)

 • Gross monthly income: $5,000

-• Down payment: Typically 3-20% of the home price.
+• Down payment: Usually 3–20% of the home’s price.

 • Property taxes